neurolibre/docs.neurolibre.org/source/STRUCTURE.rst

    See an `example <https://preview.neurolibre.org/book-artifacts/rrsg2020/github.com/paper/562fb392105e48b5da7a4b6bfcf82d7504ea7c71/_build/_page/index/singlehtml>`_ of an NRP that combines the appearance of a traditional article with the powerful features of a Jupyter Book.

+  ❗️Compatibility of this format with citations and bibliography has not been tested yet.
 .. admonition:: 🎚 Make the most of your NRP with interactive visualizations
    :class: newcontent